-Donghwasa Temple, located near Palgonsan Cable Car, is a Buddhist temple with a history of over 1,500 years.
+Donghwasa Temple, located near Palgongsan Cable Car, is a Buddhist temple with a history of over 1,500 years.
 The temple got its name during a period of reconstruction, when empress trees bloomed, signaling good luck.
-The temple grounds house many famous attractions, but the most famous is the Tongil-yaksayeoraedaebul Buddha!
+The temple grounds house many famous attractions, but the most famous is undoubtedly the Tongil-yaksayeoraedaebul Buddha.
 The statue is the largest stone Buddha statue in the world, with a height of nearly 33 meters.
 Standing in front of the statue, even the tallest person will feel small.
 Situated on both sides of the Buddha statue are two stone pagodas with heights of around 17 meters, making them the largest in Korea.

 The center of textile industries, Daegu is home to a rather unique museum dedicated to textiles and their uses.
 DTC Textile Museum is the only comprehensive textile museum in Korea, located in the Daegu Textile Complex.
 The museum has a total of three floors, divided into the past, present, and future of textile industries.
 The displays begin on the second floor, showcasing works from fashion designers, and the change in clothing and ornamentation over time.
 Moving on to the third floor, visitors can see the history of the textile industry and the machines used in the past to create them.
 The fourth floor aims to teach visitors about brand new materials made with cutting-edge technology and help to understand the process of creating these textiles.